Virtuant/hadoop-admin-2019/docs/spark-streaming.md

 ### Run Netcat

 Netcat (often abbreviated to nc) is a computer networking utility for reading from and writing to network connections using TCP or UDP.
-In your browser, open a second tab or window, and open another “Shell in a Box” by navigating to http://[your server ip]:4200.

-Log on to your shell and run the following command to launch Netcat:
+Go back to your shell and run the following command to launch Netcat:

 ```
 nc -l [your server ip] 3333